 For example, if the lecture is about Shakespeare's play, Macbeth, you can create sub-headings and jot down points on each major character and their transitions in the play.

-Furthermore, you can take notes about the prophecies of the three witches', how violence plays a major theme in this play, and more.
-Reviewing and editing becomes an easier process this way.
+Furthermore, you can take notes about the prophecies of the three witches, how violence plays a major theme in this play, and more.
+Reviewing and editing become an easier process this way.

 However, the outline method also has some limitations:

 - This approach limits the details, so it can get overwhelming to review the notes of lectures that are information-dense;

 - Not an appropriate method to use if the lecture doesn't have a certain hierarchical structure;

 - Not suitable for subjects that involve formulas, graphs, or charts.

 When a lot of information is given during lectures, the mind-mapping method works most accurately.

 This note-taking method helps you organize your notes by dividing the ideas or points into branches and establishing a relationship between the concepts.